Solution Architect — Panel presentation

 From vision to execution.

-Let's look at how I'd solve a real CX challenge for a large Middle East retailer.
+Let's look at how I'd solve real CX challenges for one of the largest Middle East retailer.

 Physical store